 The Porsche 962 is a closed-cockpit racing prototype that Porsche built from 1984 to 1991.
 It was the tool Porsche used to win endurance races on both sides of the Atlantic, in the American IMSA GTP series and the European and world Group C championships.
 For most of the decade it was simply the car to beat.

 What makes the 962 special is not one headline number.
 It is the sheer scale of its success.
 The car took 19 constructor titles across various series, won Le Mans three times, and kept winning in privateer hands years after the factory had moved on.
-Few race cars have ever stayed competitive for as long.

-It also marks the high point of a bloodline that runs back to the 917 and forward to the 911 GT1.
 If you want to understand why Porsche is the most successful name in sports car racing, the 962 is where the story peaks.
+No other manufacturer has matched its combination of factory wins, customer wins, and outright longevity in a single design.

-The 962 began as a fix for a rules problem.
-Its predecessor, the 956, was a brilliant ground-effect prototype that dominated Group C racing in Europe from 1982.
+The 956 was a brilliant ground-effect prototype that dominated Group C racing in Europe from 1982.
+It won Le Mans four years running.
 The trouble was the American IMSA series banned it on safety grounds, because the driver’s feet sat ahead of the front axle.

 The result was a car that kept the 956’s strengths while opening the door to the lucrative American market.
 Within a year the 962 was winning on both continents, and Porsche had a single platform it could sell to customer teams worldwide.